I'm always amazed at how resourceful, thoughtful, determined and resilient 12- and 13-year olds are. We adults never give them enough credit!

 Book 1: Galápagos!

-Galápagos! chronicles the exploits of Jack and his best friend Erik, as they experience all that The Enchanted Isles have to offer.
+Galápagos! chronicles the exploits of Jack and his best friend Erik, as they experience all The Enchanted Isles have to offer.

 Want to read more?
 Contact me!